One3One/StakePoolDiscordBot/README.md

 # StakePoolDiscordBot
 [StakePoolDiscordBot] is a discord bot that will show you the current amount of delegators of your pool.
-Created with python by sebybara.
+Created with python by **sebybara**.

-Buy Me A Coffee: $131

 How to run